What is International Games Week?

 We all know that libraries are about sharing culture and information.
 Well, games are a form of culture that you often have to share - you can't experience them without another player.

-They are also good for the brain, and foster important life skills like socialization, theory of mind and systems literacy.
+They are also good for the brain and foster important life skills like socialization, theory of mind and systems literacy.

-Games have been around for as long as human culture has - Prof. Johan Huizinga in his book Homo ludens described the play instinct as an essential part of what enabled humans to develop culture in the first place, and the earliest known book of history in the Western canon, Herodotus's Histories, describes games keeping the ancient Lydian civilization together through 18 years of grinding famine.
+Games have been around for as long as human culture has - Prof. Johan Huizinga in his book Homo ludens described the play instinct as an essential part of what enabled humans to develop a culture in the first place, and the earliest known book of history in the Western canon, Herodotus's Histories, describes games keeping the ancient Lydian civilization together through 18 years of grinding famine.

 Plus, they're fun!

-Whether videogames, tabletop games, social games or other kinds of games, games are a part of culture whose importance is only becoming clearer with time.
+Whether video games, tabletop games, social games or other kinds of games, games are a part of culture whose importance is only becoming clearer with time.
 And that means we need to foster the kind of smart engagement libraries support for games as well as books.

 What's more, clearly our communities find value in games!
 See the comments from past events below: